English modal verbs

 - 1) Could is sometimes used as the past tense of can.

 - 2) We use could to talk about ability, things that were possible.

 - May and might have the same meaning.
 They are used to show that something is possible.

 Read on for clear explanations and lots of examples!

-The English modal verb “Can”
+English modal verbs “Can”

 We use the modal verb CAN to say that something is possible, allowed or somebody/something has the ability to do something.

-The modal verb CAN is uses with the infinitive form of a verb.[Infinitive is the basic form of a verb – to go – without to.
+The modal verb CAN is used with the infinitive form of a verb.[Infinitive is the basic form of a verb – to go – without to.
 The infinitive form of the verb TO GO is go.]

 “I can go to Disney tomorrow!
 My boss said I can take the day off.”
 [Go and take are both in the infinitive form.]